treshugart/galvatron/README.md

 ### Importing Less / CSS in your JS Files

-You can also import Less files from withing JavaScript files and Galvatron's tracer will insert the files you import into the stream.
+You can also import Less files from within JavaScript files and Galvatron's tracer will insert the files you import into the stream.
 It will not, however, trace the Less files' `@import` declarations because Less transpilers will do this for you.

 You can use `gulp-filter` to insert this into the same stream as your JavaScript files: